Work Term Sequencing

 Currently, all work term sequences are arranged as a series of 4-month work terms, but employers are increasingly offering more 8-month opportunities.
 An 8-month work term is an opportunity to dive deeper into projects and gain an in-depth learning experience.
 If you complete an 8-month work term, it will count as two work terms and we'll adjust your work term sequence accordingly.

-Year Fall Winter Summer Fall Winter Summer
+Semester Fall Winter Summer

-4 Study Study Graduate Study Study Graduate
+1 Study Study Study

-4 Study Study Graduate Study Study Graduate
+4 Study Study Graduate

 12 – 16 Month Work Terms